harmony-one/h/progress/alaina-furstenberg.md

+2025-08-12 Tue: Utilizing Descript to post shorts + tweet from the Q3 video.
+Writing + posting a thread on BTC hedging, per my research.

+2025-08-11 Mon: Sync with Theo on Q3 expectations + coordinating a sync with Amanda.
+Continued research on hedging, read [The Cost of Bitcoin Futures-Based ETFs](https://arxiv.org/abs/2303.00504) and learned: When hedging BTC, a hedge that looks profitable on paper can quietly bleed if perpetual swap funding moves against you—especially in prolonged one-sided markets.

+---

+2025-08-10 Sun: Writing and posting of [progress thread](https://x.com/harmonyprotocol/status/1954728115760226665).

+2025-08-09 Sat: Continued research into hedging, read [Hedging with Bitcoin Futures:
+The Eﬀect of Liquidation Loss Aversion and Aggressive Trading](https://arxiv.org/pdf/2101.01261).
+Insight: Managing a BTC hedge is not just about your hedge instrument, it’s about how you insulate yourself from extreme market swings and liquidation risks.
+Especially with leveraged futures, the optimal strategy balances variance reduction with avoiding forced liquidation.

+2025-08-08 Fri: Update of community section.
+Read [ADAPTIVE LIQUIDITY PROVISION IN UNISWAP V3 WITH DEEP REINFORCEMENT LEARNING](https://arxiv.org/pdf/2309.10129).
+Insight: Effective hedging in DeFi is about letting range evolve based on market behavior.
+For example, emerging research suggests that dynamically tuning your liquidity band using reinforcement learning can help balance fee income and capital exposure, without requiring off‑chain hedges.

 2025-08-07 Thu: Re-editing of July video.
 Creating plan to better familiarize myself with hedging mechanics / range management per Stephen/Aarons update.
 Thread on BTC hedging.

 2025-08-06 Wed: Stanford Blockchain Event.
 Attended BitVM2: Bridging Bitcoin to Second Layers.
 Insight: BitVM2 sharpens Bitcoin's programmable edge by letting anyone challenge off‑chain computations with just three on‑chain transactions—no changes to Bitcoin needed—making trust‑minimized bridging to layer‑2s far more secure and efficient.